marchtaylor/Lecture-on-AI/README.md

 You will find scripts and data to perform simple machine learning and deep learning.

 ## Machine Learning
-<u>Clustering</u>: For the period 1980-2009, daily OLR (Liebmann and Smith 1996) filtered with a 20-100-day Lanczos bandpass filter (Duchon 1979, CLIVAR MJO Workgroup 2009), over the tropical region (0 – 360, 17.5°S – 22.5°N).
+_Clustering_: For the period 1980-2009, daily OLR (Liebmann and Smith 1996) filtered with a 20-100-day Lanczos bandpass filter (Duchon 1979, CLIVAR MJO Workgroup 2009), over the tropical region (0 – 360, 17.5°S – 22.5°N).
 Anomalies are averaged every 5 days from January to December (73 pentads) x 30 years.
 As a result, a matrix consisting of 2190 pentads of data and 2448 grid points.

-<u>Regression</u>:
+_Regression_: Predictors are the sea-surface temperature anomalies in January by SINTEX-F2 (November 1st initialisation).
+Predictand is the surface air temperature anomalies in January in the Kanto Region (Japan)

 ### Clustering
 ### Regression
 ## Deep Learning